Analogue Gravity: Introduction

-Analogies have played a very important role in physics and mathematics --- they provide new ways of looking at problems that permit cross-fertilization of ideas among different branches of science.
-A carefully chosen analogy can be extremely useful in focussing attention on a specific problem, and in suggesting unexpected routes to a possible solution.
-In this review article we will focus on ``analogue gravity'', the development of analogies (typically but not always based on condensed matter physics) to probe aspects of the physics of curved spacetime --- and in particular to probe aspects of curved space quantum field theory.
+\enlargethispage{25pt} Analogies have played a very important role in physics and mathematics -- they provide new ways of looking at problems that permit cross-fertilization of ideas among different branches of science.
+A carefully chosen analogy can be extremely useful in focusing attention on a specific problem, and in suggesting unexpected routes to a possible resolution.
+In this review article we shall focus on a specific analogy popularly known as ``analogue gravity'', (though one might make a case for the alternative phrase ``analogue spacetime''), which has proved to be an extremely rich research theme.
+This research line started with the identification of several sharp analogies (typically but not always based on condensed matter physics) to probe aspects of the physics of curved spacetime -- and in particular to probe aspects of curved space quantum field theory, and to obtain lessons of potential relevance on the road towards a theory of quantum gravity.
+Of course, analogy is not identity, and it is clear that the analogue models considered in the literature are not completely equivalent to general relativity -- we only need that the analogue gravity model (in order to be interesting from the gravitational perspective) should capture and reflect a sufficient number of relevant features of general relativity (or sometimes special relativity).\footnote{{Sigmund Freud once said ``Analogies, it is true, decide nothing, but they can make one feel more at home."}} Moreover, it is precisely the imperfection of those models what makes them really interesting --- in that they can provide a coherent framework for (counter-factual) alternatives to standard general relativity {and so allow us to test the robustness of some theoretical expectations w.r.t.~to new physics}.\footnote{Just don't take the analogy too far.
+We have (thankfully rarely) seen arguments to the effect that manipulating an analogue spacetime metric will lead to real physical changes in the gravitational field.
+No, this is simply not viable. }

-The most well-known of these analogies is the use of sound waves in a moving fluid as an analogue for light waves in a curved spacetime.
-Supersonic fluid flow can then generate a ``dumb hole'', the acoustic analogue of a ``black hole'', and the analogy can be extended all the way to mathematically demonstrating the presence of phononic Hawking radiation from the acoustic horizon.
-This particular provides (at least in principle) a concrete laboratory model for curved-space quantum field theory in a realm that is technologically accessible to experiment.
+The most well-known of these analogies is based on the realization that sound waves in a moving fluid provide an analogue system for light waves in a curved spacetime.
+A supersonic fluid flow can then generate a ``dumb hole'', the acoustic analogue of a ``black hole'', and the analogy can be extended all the way to theoretically proving the necessity of phononic Hawking radiation from the acoustic horizon (at least in situations where a second quantization of the sound wave field is meaningful).
+This particular example provides (at least in principle) a concrete, and most paradigmatic, laboratory model for curved-space quantum field theory in a realm that was expected, even 25 years ago, to be technologically accessible to experiment.
+(As we shall see below, this expectation has been, at present, more than borne out).